ys-zong/awesome-self-supervised-multimodal-learning/README.md

   - [Point Cloud Datasets](#point-cloud-datasets)

 ## Overview
-**Taxonomy**: In our survey, we provide a comprehensive review of the state-of-the-art in SSML, which we categorize along three orthogonal axes: objective functions, data alignment, and model architectures.
-These axes correspond to the inherent characteristics of self-supervised learning methods and multimodal data.
-Specifically, we classify training objectives into instance discrimination, clustering, and masked prediction categories.
-We also discuss multimodal input data pairing and alignment strategies during training.
-Finally, we review model architectures including the design of encoders, fusion modules, and decoders, which are essential components of SSML methods.
+**Taxonomy**: Multimodal learning, which aims to understand and analyze information from multiple modalities, has achieved substantial progress in the supervised regime in recent years.
+However, the heavy dependence on data paired with expensive human annotations impedes scaling up models.
+Meanwhile, given the availability of large-scale unannotated data in the wild, self-supervised learning has become an attractive strategy to alleviate the annotation bottleneck.
+Building on these two directions, self-supervised multimodal learning (SSML) provides ways to learn from raw multimodal data.
+In this survey, we provide a comprehensive review of the state-of-the-art in SSML, in which we elucidate three major challenges intrinsic to self-supervised learning with multimodal data: (1) learning representations from multimodal data without labels, (2) fusion of different modalities, and (3) learning with unaligned data.
+We then detail existing solutions to these challenges.
+Specifically, we consider (1) objectives for learning from multimodal unlabeled data via self-supervision, (2) model architectures from the perspective of different multimodal fusion strategies, and (3) pair-free learning strategies for coarse-grained and fine-grained alignment.

 <p align="center">
   <img src=figs/taxo.png width="500">
 </p>

 **Learning Paradigms**: An example illustrating the self-supervised vision and language pretraining prior to downstream supervised learning for visual question answering is shown below. (a) supervised multimodal learning, and (b) self-supervised multimodal learning: Top, self-supervised pretraining without manual annotations; Bottom, supervised fine-tuning or linear readout for downstream tasks.

 <p align="center">
   <img src="figs/paradigms.png" width="500">